Defense Chief Esper Wraps Up Asia Trip As Alliance Comes Under Pressure

 "If we host intermediate-range missiles, China and Russia will in return deploy and aim their ballistic missiles at South Korea," something he says they are currently not doing.

 "Business leaders here fear a repeat of the economic retaliation that Beijing directed against South Korea for the deployment of the THAAD missile defense system," notes Leif-Eric Easley, a professor at Ewha University in Seoul.
-The initials refer to the Terminal High Altitude Area Defense that the U.S. set up in South Korea in 2017.
+Easley is referring to the Terminal High Altitude Area Defense that the U.S. set up in South Korea in 2017.

 "Most of all," he adds, "the Moon administration is loath to be seen as teaming up with Washington and Tokyo either to balance China or to contain North Korea."

-South Korea's government says that when it agreed to deploy the THAAD system, Seoul and Washington agreed had a mutual understanding that no missiles would be put in the South that could reach beyond the Korean Peninsula.
+South Korea's government says that when it agreed to deploy the THAAD system, Seoul and Washington had a mutual understanding that no missiles would be put in the South that could reach beyond the Korean Peninsula.

 But not everyone in South Korea buys the Moon administration's explanations.

-Former vice chairman of South Korea's Joint Chiefs of Staff, Lt.
-Gen. Shin Won Sik, argues that what the country needs is not more missile defenses, but a stronger deterrent, including possibly basing U.S. nuclear weapons in South Korea.
+The former vice chairman of South Korea's Joint Chiefs of Staff, Lt.
+Gen. Shin Won Sik, argues that what the country needs is not more missile defenses but a stronger deterrent, including possibly basing U.S. nuclear weapons in South Korea.

 "Reinforcing the U.S.-South Korea-Japan alliance with this missile deployment and a nuclear sharing agreement will make it easier and faster for us to denuclearize North Korea," says Shin, who is currently a research professor at Korea University in Seoul.
 "Even if that fails, such measures would give the U.S. and its allies a nuclear balance against China, Russia and North Korea."

-Shin confides, though, that he is worried the Trump administration appears unconcerned about North Korea's recent test of missiles, which can hit South Korea, but not the continental U.S. Shin says he does not want to see his country sacrificed to protect the U.S. mainland.
+Shin confides, though, that he is worried the Trump administration appears unconcerned about North Korea's recent test of missiles, which can hit South Korea but not the continental United States.
+Shin says he does not want to see his country sacrificed to protect the U.S. mainland.